bueschgens/RadMod2D/README.md

 With a set of basic tools like edges, circles etc arbitrary two dimensional geometries can be build and discretized.
 Complex geometries can be build externally and transfered into the model format.
 The view factor matrix for the model's elements get calculated with the area integration method and newly developed blocking algorithm.
 After applying boundary conditions for each element the heat fluxes due to radiation exchange can be calculated.

+A detailed discription of the model is given in the following publication by the contributors:

+_Büschgens, D., Schubert, C. & Pfeifer, H. Radiation modelling of arbitrary two-dimensional surfaces using the surface-to-surface approach extended with a blocking algorithm.
+Heat Mass Transfer (2022)._ https://doi.org/10.1007/s00231-022-03203-4

+In order to give credit to the RadMod2D contributors, we simply ask you to cite the reference in any publication in which you have made use of the RadMod2D project.

 ## Setup and Usage

 RadMod2D is written in the [Julia programming language](https://julialang.org/).